rcooper102/aos_unit_eval_data/README.md

 - Kroxigor - Jaws are MWs based on a dice off *fixable*
 - Bastiladon - Ark of Sotek based on number of nearby enemy units *unfixable*
 - Ripperdactyl Riders - Keep attacking until they miss *fixable*
+- Godsworn Hunt (Slaves to Darkness) - Every model in the unit is different *unfixable*